-He has worked on building shape changing interfaces, using various actuation and sensing techniques.
-Research projects that he worked on has been published at leading conference venues in HCI such as CHI and UIST, and has been featured in media outlets including WIRED, Pittsburgh Post-Gazette, and Getting Smart.
+He has worked on building a wide range of tangible interfaces, using various actuation and sensing techniques with conventional and novel computational materials.
+Research projects that he worked on have been published at leading conference venues in HCI such as CHI and UIST, and have been featured in media outlets including WIRED, Pittsburgh Post-Gazette, and Getting Smart.

 On the side, he has posted the Medium postings to share his research interests.